alex-desaram/alex-desaram.github.io/paper.md

 ---
+layout: default
 title:
-layout: default
+short_title: The Case for Valuing Life《为了珍惜生命》
+date: 2025-04-28
 permalink: /blog/the-case-for-valuing-life/
 ---

-# The Case for Valuing Life — Loafing Against the Machine《为了珍惜生命》
+# The Case for Valuing Life — Loafing Against the Machine
 *Why rest, reflection, and rebellion are the antidotes to a dying world.*

 > "The world is moving too fast.
 Slow down and enjoy the scenery— or miss life itself."